alexch/codelikethis/public/lessons/server_side_javascript/sessions.md

 * probably don't want to store it in RAM, since your web server might be *scaled* (i.e. running on several different servers) so successive requests might go to different web server instances

 * your server needs to maintain the storage for an unknown number of users
-  * so you should figure out an *expiration* policy if you don't want your database to fill up
+  * so you should figure out an *expiration* strategy if you don't want your database to fill up

 # Sample Code

-todo
+* in RAM
+* in Files
+* in Mongo